canonical/ubuntu-cloud-docs/google/gce/gce-how-to/deploy-kubernetes-with-ubuntu-pro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the control plane VM, during creation if you haven't allowed HTTPS traffic in the firewall,
 you can allow it by editing the configuration on the `GCE VM Instances`_ page.
-Click on the VM name to go
+Select the VM
-to the instance details page and press the "Edit" button to change the configuration.
+name to access the instance details page and use the "Edit" button to change the configuration.
 In the "Networking" section, you'll find a header named "Firewall".
 Check the "Allow
 HTTPS traffic" box there and save.
 This should add a network tag ``https-server`` to your VM.